alshedivat/al-folio/_projects/solon.markdown

 ---
 layout: page
-title: project 6
+title: Solon - a Virtual Assistant
-description: a project with no image
+description: a project with a background image
-img:
+img: /assets/img/12.jpg
-importance: 4
+importance: 1
 ---

 Every project has a beautiful feature showcase page.